 Unfortunately, the underlying architecture of this fantastic network provides a generous substrate for pathological seizures.
 Seizures have been compared to explosions or fires in the brain, and the symptoms of a seizure can range from merely the experience of an odd taste in the mouth to uncontrollable convulsions.
 Relatively small disruptions of the healthy synaptic architecture of the brain can lead to an epileptic disease state.
 Approximately 1% of the human population has some personal experience with epilepsy.

-In addition, our lab is examining the dynamics of seizures that are functionally connected by the corpus callosum, the main white matter tract connecting the two cerebral cortices of the brain.
-Interestingly, an often useful treatment for otherwise intractable epilepsy is the cutting of the rostral part of the corpus callosum.
-Exactly why such a treatment is effective is not known, and we hope our research will supply some explanations.
+Our lab is examining the dynamics of seizures that are functionally connected by the corpus callosum, the main white matter tract connecting the two cerebral cortices of the brain.
+Recently, we have compared epileptic versus non-epileptic mice with regard to induced seizures that propagate across the callosum, and we have a manuscript in progress.